-S-6: By Theorem 3.5.4, if x = 2 not a critical point, then it must be a singular point.
+S-6: The question specifies that x = 2 must not be an endpoint.
+By Theorem 3.5.4, if x = 2 not a critical point, then it must be a singular point.
 That is, f(x) is not differentiable at x = 2.
-Also, remember that endpoints are not local extrema.
 Two possibilities are shown below, but there are infinitely many possible answers.